docelic/amber-introduction/README.md

 It can be pretty much expected that a website will need a set of simple, "static" pages.
 Those pages are served by the application, but mostly don't use a database nor any complex code.
 Such pages might include About and Contact pages, Terms of Conditions, etc. Making this work is trivial.

 Let's say that, for simplicity and grouping, we want all "static" pages to be served by PageController.
 We will group all these pages under a common web-accessible prefix of /page/, and finally we will route page requests to PageController's methods.
-(Because these pages won't be objects, we won't need a model or anything else other than a single controller method and a view file per each page.)
+(Because these pages won't be objects, we won't need a model or anything else other than one controller method and one view per each page.)

 Let's start by creating a controller: